If you have, or are considering getting, a classroom rabbit, the House Rabbit Society asks that you take some time to consider:

 - Each animal species requires different behaviors on the part of humans who want to befriend them.
 What a dog may regard as a playful overture may be regarded very differently by a rabbit.

 - Responsible pet ownership means meeting the animal’s needs, even when it’s inconvenient.
-Cleaning, training, and “bunny-proofing” are time consuming, but they are part of the commitment a pet owner should make.
+Cleaning, training, grooming, and “bunny-proofing” are time consuming, but they are part of the commitment a pet owner should make.

 Questions to ask yourself before getting a classroom rabbit